-The remit of the inquiry does not go far enough.
+The remit of the inquiry also does not go far enough.
 It is limited only to England and Wales despite many of the spycops travelling and infiltrating actions and movements both in Scotland, Ireland and elsewhere.

-We are working with other core participants to try to ensure the inquiry is worth our while.
+We are working with other Core Participants to try to ensure the Inquiry is worth our while.
 The more public pressure felt by those under scrutiny, the more likely it is that we will achieve some justice.
 If those trying to get away with hiding their wrong doing believe no-one is watching and nobody cares, they are more likely to perpetuate these human rights violations again.

 Please get involved and spread the word.